fabiobove-dr/prog-algoritmi-distribuiti/README.md

 >> python -m Pyro4.naming<br>
 >> python run_server.py<br>

+# Protocol Note
+By default Pyro uses the PYRO protocol, that relies on Python's built-in pickle facility to create these messages.
+The transport over the network is done using TCP/IP.

 # How to start the client
 Go to the /src directory.<br>
 To run type the following command on the terminal:<br>